ufo-github/ponyfoo/dat/contributing-guidelines.md

 - You come to us, or we approach you
 - You pitch the concept for an article and lay out an outline
-- We approve that
+- We give you the go ahead
 - You draft the article
 - We edit it
 - It is published

-That being said, none of that is written in stone.
+That being said, none of this is written in stone.

 ## All of the above sounds amazing?
 Reach out!